NuxiNL/cloudabi-ports/README.md

 All packages are named `<arch>-<name>` and install their files under `/usr/local/<arch>`.
-If you want to install the [standard C++ runtime](https://github.com/NuxiNL/cloudabi-ports/blob/master/packages/c%2B%2B-runtime/BUILD) for building a CloudABI for x86-64 (`x86_64-unknown-cloudabi`), just run the following command:
+If you want to install the [standard C++ runtime](https://github.com/NuxiNL/cloudabi-ports/blob/master/packages/c%2B%2B-runtime/BUILD) for building a CloudABI platform that needs to run on x86-64 (`x86_64-unknown-cloudabi`), just run the following command:

 ```sh
 pkg install x86_64-unknown-cloudabi-c++-runtime